hackclub/hackclub/workshops/login_auth/README.md

 ```
 ![without CSS](https://cloud-e3wysrojq.vercel.app/c1.png)

-So as you can see it is looking simple, So to make it look cool you need to add CSS but...

-You remember you saved lines of JavaScript code from Firebase.
+So as you can see it is looking simple, so to make it look cool you need to add CSS but you need those JavaScript lines from Firebase first!

 So you need to include those lines after the second division: